dolthub/dolthub-etl-jobs/airflow_dags/README.md

                                 bash_command='{{conf.get("core", "dags_folder")}}/word_net/import_from_source.pl ',
                                 dag=word_net_dag)

-Note the space after the bash_command.
+Note the space after the `bash_command` string.
 That's important.
 Without it, airflow will try to interpret that string as a Jinja template and you'll get really crytic errors.

 *Python Example*